 Court Hearing (Magisterial District Judge) – The MDJ will make a decision either at the hearing or within 3 days after the hearing.
 If the MDJ grants a judgement for possession to the landlord, the landlord can seek an Order for Possession after a 10-day appeal period.

-If No Appel Filed – The landlord can file for an Order of Possession 10 days after the MDJ judgement.
+If No Appeal Filed – The landlord can file for an Order of Possession 10 days after the MDJ judgement.
 The tenant is then given another 10-day notice to leave the premises.
-If the tenant does not leave after the 20-day period, the landlord can legal have the constable or sheriff physically remove the tenant.
+If the tenant does not leave after the 20-day period, the landlord can legally have the constable or sheriff physically remove the tenant.

 Appeal Filed (can be requested by either party) – If the MDJ grants a judgement for possession to the landlord, a tenant can file an appeal within 10 days to the Court of Common Pleas.
 A Notice of the Appeal must be served to the landlord and the MDJ.
-The tenant must also deposit money in order to request supersedeas (stay of legal proceeding).
-The amount is 1/3 of one month’s rent at the time of filing, and the remaining 2/3 within 20 days of filing the appeal.
-The tenant must also make rental payments to the Office of the Prothonotary during the appeal.
+The tenant must also deposit money in order to request supersedeas (stay of legal proceeding). ¨ If the tenant cannot afford filing fees, he/she can file to proceed in forma pauperis (IFP).
+If IFP is granted, then the amount is 1/3 of one month’s rent at the time of filing, and the remaining 2/3 within 20 days of filing the appeal.
+Otherwise the payment is equal to the lesser of three (3) months’ rent or the rent actually in arrears.
+The tenant must also make rental payments every 30 calendar days to the Office of the Prothonotary during the appeal.